Southwest Research Institute® (SwRI®) NewsPrinter Friendly Version

 EDITORS: The Ceres images are available for viewing and download at www.swri.org/press/ceres.htm.

-SwRI is an independent, nonprofit, applied research and development organization based in San Antonio, Texas, with more than nearly 3,000 employees and an annual research volume of more than $315 million.
+SwRI is an independent, nonprofit, applied research and development organization based in San Antonio, Texas, with more than more than 2,800 employees and an annual research volume of more than $315 million.

 For more information, contact Maria Martinez, (210) 522-3305, Communications Department, or Dr. Joel Parker, (303) 546-0265, Southwest Research Institute, P.O.
 Drawer 28510, San Antonio, Texas, 78228-0510, Fax (210) 522-3547.